xdawst/hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am an associate researcher at the Department of Political Science at the University of Gothenburg.
+I completed my PhD in political science at the University of Gothenburg in February 2022.

+My research interests include the dynamics of the relationship between political competition and the conduct of elections, as well as the institutional conditions associated with corruption.
+I study these issues using surveys and experimental methods, as well as meta-analyses and qualitative comparative analyses.

+The results of my research have been published in such outlets as the International Journal of Press/Politics, Party Politics, and the Journal of Elections, Public Opinion and Parties among others.

+I am currently affiliated with the Misconduct and Whistleblowing in Political Parties project at the University of Gothenburg.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_dawson22.pdf" "newtab" >}}resumé{{< /staticref >}}.